On This Page

 You're feeling cut off from other people and don't know how to fix it.

 Times of change are often lonely, and loneliness can become a vicious cycle.
 The more time you spend alone, the harder it becomes to reach out and reconnect.
 Spending long periods of time alone can trigger self-doubt and worsen anxiety and depression.
-Making a connection with a therapist can be a powerful first step in building new relationships after a period of isolation.

 Stephanie Hairston is a freelance mental health writer who spent several years in the field of adult mental health before transitioning to professional writing and editing.
 As a clinical social worker, she provided group and individual therapy, crisis intervention services, and psychological assessments.